palantir/gradle-consistent-versions/README.md

 [virtual platform]: https://docs.gradle.org/current/userguide/managing_transitive_dependencies.html#sec:virtual_platform

-### Compact versions.lock captures complete production classpath
+### versions.lock: compact representation of your prod classpath

 When you run `./gradlew --write-locks`, the plugin will automatically write a new file: `versions.lock` which contains a version for every single one of your transitive dependencies.
 This is then used as the source of truth for all versions in all your projects.

-Notably, this lockfile is a _compact_ representation of your dependency graph as it just has one line per dependency (unlike previous nebula lock files which spanned thousands of lines).
+Notably, this lockfile is a _compact_ representation of your dependency graph as it just has one line per dependency (unlike nebula lock files which spanned thousands of lines).

 ```
 javax.annotation:javax.annotation-api:1.3.2 (3 constraints: 1a310f90)